anversa-pro/holbertonschool-low_level_programming/README.md

 * How to find the right header to include in your source code when using a standard library function
 * How does the main function influence the return value of the program

-### Requirements
-* Allowed editors: vi, vim, emacs
-* All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-* All your files should end with a new line
-* A README.md file at the root of the holbertonschool-low_level_programming repo, containing a description of the repository
-* A README.md file, at the root of the folder of this project, containing a description of the project
-* There should be no errors and no warnings during compilation
-* You are not allowed to use system
-* Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl

 ### Shell Scripts
 * Allowed editors: vi, vim, emacs
 * All your scripts will be tested on Ubuntu 20.04 LTS